awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 `active`
 The load balancer is fully set up and ready to route traffic\.

+`active_impaired`
+The load balancer is routing traffic but does not have the resources it needs to scale\.

 `failed`
 The load balancer could not be set up\.